tamarin-prover/tamarin-prover/examples/sapic/export/README.md

 To see all the features on a single file, one can check out `toy-example.spthy`.

 Its header shows the full process that allows to export to the multiple tools.
-We use a single file to export to ProVerif for a reachability query and two distinct diff-equivalence queries.
-The `#ifdef` flags exploit the pre-processing of Tamarin to instantiate mutliple versions of the file, based on some command line arguments.
-Remark that it may be simpler for new users to at first simply create multiple `.spthy` files.
+We use a single file to export to ProVerif for a reachability query and diff-equivalence queries.

-The convienence scripts above and thus our more complex example files use:

-    REACH .. for output to ProVerif / GSVerif / tamarin-prover PROVERIFEQUIV .. for output only to ProVerif DEEPSECEQUIV  .. for output only to  DeepSec

-If tamarin is used directly, the `-D` flag needs to be used to set the  macros accordingly, see above.
-Those are of course arbitrarily chosen.

-See e.g., KEMTLS-CA, NSL and Privacy-Pass for the more complex examples using diff.